-Pre-industrial water supply systems: City growth and technical advances in the Renaissance produced innovative networks for urban water distribution using both distant gravity supply and pumping technology to deliver potable water to public fountains and conduit heads.
+Pre-industrial water supply systems: City growth and technical advances in the Renaissance produced innovative networks for urban water distribution using both distant gravity supply and pumping technology to deliver potable water to public fountains and conduit heads, given further emphasis by Baroque urban planning concepts in the 17th century.

 Dams and reservoirs: Distant supply schemes encouraged advances in dam technology and hydraulics which produced larger, cheaper and safer dams.
-They guaranteed greater and more regular volumes of water with important historical consequences for urban water supply and waste disposal systems, the growth of industry and the development of new settlements.
+They guaranteed greater and more regular volumes of water with important historical benefits for urban water supply and waste disposal systems, the growth of industry and the development of new settlements, but sometimes with negative effects on rural communities and the natural landscapes from which the water was obtained.

 Pumping stations: Steam pumping engines were the critical technology for 19th century water and waste systems.
 Their significance for the social and economic wellbeing of their communities was frequently made explicit in the quality of the mechanical engineering, through sophisticated architectural expressions and in composed landscape settings.
+Some display multiple technologies from hydraulic through steam to electric motive power for pumping.